openvex/vexctl/README.md

 ```

-We support SARIF results for now, we have plans to handle the propietary formats of the most popular scanners.
+We support results files in SARIF for now.
+We plan to add support for the
+propietary formats of the most popular scanners.

-VEXing a results set means applying one or more VEX files.
+### Multiple VEX Files

+Assessing impact is process that takes time.
+VEX is designed to
+communicate with users as time progresses.
+An example timeline may look like
+this:

+1. A project becomes aware of `CVE-2022-12345`, associated to on of its components.
+2. Developers issue a VEX data file with a status of `under_investigation` to
+inform their users they are aware of the CVE but are checking what impact it has.
+3. After investigation, the developers determine the CVE has no impact
+in their project because the vulnerable function in the component is never executed.
+4. They issue a second VEX document with a status of `not_affected` and using
+the `vulnerable_code_not_in_execute_path` justification.

-MrClean will sort them in cronological order
+`vectl` will read all the documents in cronological order and "replay" the
-and "replay" the known impacts in the order they were
+known impacts statuses the order they were found, effectively computing the
-found.
+`not_affected` status.

+If a sarif report is VEX'ed with `vexctl` any entries alerting of CVE-2022-12345
+will be filtered out.